 - ¼ teaspoon ground black pepper

-- 1 tablespoon fresh dill leaves (discard stems, chop fronds) or parsley/cilantro
+- 1 tablespoon fresh dill leaves (discard stems, chop fronds) or substitute with parsley/cilantro

 Instructions